severian5it/ResidenceGiulioCesare/README.md

 In terms of Tools I used the following tools, to develop and design:

 - [PyCharm](https://www.jetbrains.com/pycharm/)
-    -  My favourite IDE, used to generate a local website and edit each file
+    -  My favourite IDE, used to generate a local website and edit each file.
 - [Balsamiq](https://balsamiq.com/)
     - WireFrame Designer, used with CodeInstitute license, definitively to best resource to wireframe.
 - [Google Chrome](https://www.google.com/chrome/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/)